wesExpress/GraduateSchool/README.md

 To measure the bar length with these elliptical isophotes, this code analyzes the radial behaviour of both the ellipticity and position angle and uses two different methods of obtaining a bar length.

 ## colors.py
+This python routine reads in two on-sky galaxy image as text files and computes three different colors.
+In astronomy, we observe objects in different wavelength bands, as certain stars, galaxies etc. give off light differently depending on the wavelength.
+We simply define a color as the difference between two photometric bands.
+Here, we are using two images, one through a blue filter (Johnson B) and one through a red filter (Johnson I).

+The three different colors we measure are all *B-I*.
+However, each take different components of the galaxy into account.
+-**bar color**: defined within the bar region
+-**disk color**: defined outside the bar region -**area color**: defined as the entire galaxy out to a certain radius As bars and disks have different stellar populations, we can learn a lot about a galaxy by looking at the colors in each of these regions.

+## deproject.py
+Similar to bar_len.py above, this python routine analyzes elliptical isophotes.
+Here, we simply obtain the position angle and inclination of the galaxy.

+## imread.py
+A simple python routine that reads in a \*.fits file and converts it to a text file.

+## phase.f90
+Another backbone of my thesis project.

+This fortran routine requires azimuthal light profiles output by **az_prof.f90**.
+Here, we decompose the azimuthal light profiles via a Fourier transform in order to learn more about the bar.
+As a bar is at a constant azimuthal angle, it shows up twice in 0 to 2pi azimuthal decomposition.
+Therefore, a Fourier analysis will show that a bar has very strong even modes of a Fourier series.
+This is an additional means of proving a bar is in a galaxy.
+In addition, there is also a means of measuring a bar length via the Fourier Amplitudes.
+Finally, we use this routine to measure an additional feature of a galaxy bar: the corotation radius.
+This is simply the radius where orbits in a galaxy are equal to the pattern speed of the bar.
+This is important for determining things like the relative bar pattern speed, and is one of the three main bar properties measured in astronomy.